As Canelo Álvarez’s star continues to grow, it’s time to end the trilogy with Gennady Golovkin

 “He was making the fight pretty tough, but [el entrenador] Eddy [Reynoso] He told me to stick to the game plan in the last two rounds, “Alvarez said.”
 In the end, I caught him.
 That’s the way it had to end.
 He was already wounded and I went to kill. “

-Alvarez told ESPN Wednesday that he had more disdain for Plant than anyone else he has fought, including his bitter rival, Gennadiy Golovkin.
+Alvarez told ESPN on Wednesday that he had more disdain for Plant than anyone else he has fought, including his staunch rival Gennadiy Golovkin.

 And amid this success, and his still-rising star, Golovkin is exactly who Alvarez should fight next.